 - Huétor Tajar has a nativity scene at Plaza Gregorio Peláez until 8th January.
 Open from 4pm-8pm daily.

 There are lots of Flamenco concerts and typical Rociero choirs on over Chrismastime.
-At the Teatro Isabela la Catolica this year they have shows throughout December 2016.
+At the Teatro Isabela la Catolica they have shows throughout December and a few in January.

 Tickets can be purchased at the theatre kiosk.
-(Puerta Real/Fuente de las Batallas) The Palacio de Congresos de Granada always has lots of concerts and activites on over Christmas.
+(Puerta Real/Fuente de las Batallas) The Palacio de Congresos de Granada have lots of concerts and activites on over Christmas.
 Find out more information on their website: Palacio de Congresos Granada

 Granada Christmas markets